Rwanda asylum plan: United Kingdom

-Home Office under secretary, Matthew Rycroft was reported on 17 April 2022 to have expressed doubt over whether the plan will deter migrants or provide value for money while the home secretary, Priti Patel said that the prospect of being sent to Rwanda would disrupt the people-smuggling trade.
+Home Office under-secretary, Matthew Rycroft was reported on 17 April 2022 to have expressed doubt over whether the plan would deter migrants or provide value for money while Home Secretary Priti Patel said that the prospect of being sent to Rwanda would disrupt the people-smuggling trade.
+In the following year, other Home Office officials expressed similar doubts about the plan's feasibility.

-Archbishop Justin Welby said during an Easter Sunday sermon that the scheme raised "serious ethical questions" and did not stand "the judgement of God".
+Archbishop of Canterbury Justin Welby said during an Easter Sunday sermon that the scheme raised "serious ethical questions" and did not stand "the judgement of God".

 On 10 June 2022, The Times reported that Prince Charles had privately described the plan as "appalling" and feared that it would overshadow the Commonwealth Heads of Government meeting in Rwanda on 23 June, where the Prince represented the Queen.

 On 15 June 2022, in an exchange in the House of Commons, Labour's Yvette Cooper criticised the scheme saying that in the past Rwanda had shot asylum seekers because they protested about food shortages, and had sent asylum seekers back to Syria and Afghanistan.
 She said Patel was failing to get a better agreement with France to prevent people crossing the Channel because relevant relationships with France broke down.

 Speaking to GB News, the former home secretary Amber Rudd described the plan as being "brutal" and "impractical", saying that the UK government should try and improve relations with France to help deal with migrants crossing the English Channel to try and enter the UK.

+The Leader of the Opposition and Labour Party Keir Starmer claimed Boris Johnson was using the scheme as a "desperate announcement to distract from his own lawbreaking"; Johnson had been fined the day prior due to his involvement in the Partygate scandal.
+His party also criticised it as an "unworkable, unethical and extortionate policy that would cost the UK taxpayer billions of pounds during a cost of living crisis".
+Liberal Democrat leader Ed Davey echoed similar concerns to Starmer.
+He also criticised the cost of the scheme, expressing his desire for it to be spent towards the cost of living crisis instead.
+The Scottish National Party responded negatively to the policy, with then-Scottish first minister Nicola Sturgeon calling it "despicable", SNP Commons leader Ian Blackford calling it "evil" and Scottish health secretary Humza Yousaf using it as evidence of institutional racism in the British government.

+In April 2024, while the UK aimed to implement its Rwanda asylum policy amidst discussions on reducing net migration, Irish Taoiseach Simon Harris sought legislation to return asylum seekers back to the UK amid a surge in arrivals from the UK via the Irish border.
+However, then-Tánaiste Micheál Martin argued that the cause of the surge was that migrants, fearful of the UK's new policy, were turning to Ireland to avoid being sent to Rwanda.